UCLALibrary/packer-samvera/README.md

 ### Deploying from VM to a Remote Server

 The VM is setup to forward SSH keys to an agent that's running on the host machine.
 That means you can deploy from your Hyrax VM to a remote server if your Hyrax application is configured to do that and you have a key agent running on the host machine.
-GitHub has [a page](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) on using a ssh-agent on different platforms if you've not done this before.
+GitHub has [a page](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) on setting up ssh-agent on different platforms if you've not done this before.

 ### License